Mandaviya To Review National Games Preparations In Meghalaya

 Mandaviya will also participate in a series of programmes related to youth affairs, sports infrastructure development, and review centrally-sponsored schemes in the state.

 During the visit, the Minister will attend a Chintan Shivir organised by Department of Youth Affairs.
-Meghalaya Sports and Youth Affairs Minister Shakliar Warjri and other senior officials will also be present.
+Meghalaya Sports and Youth Affairs Minister Wailadmiki Shylla and other senior officials will also be present.

 Mandaviya will inaugurate the Integrated Multipurpose Indoor Sports Complex in Shillong on Saturday along with Chief Minister Conrad K Sangma.